damianhakert/damianhakert.github.io/source/posts/2016-09-26-gitpitch-slideshow-presentations-for-developers-on-gitlab.html.md

 ### Step 2.
 Commit **PITCHME.md**

 If you used the GitLab web editor in step 1. then go directly to step 3.
-Otherwise, manually add this file to your Git repo and push to GitLab:
+Otherwise, manually add this file to the root directory of your Git repo and push to GitLab:

 ```
 git add PITCHME.md